 If Jesus had said, "No", they would have turned Him right over to the Roman authorities as a seditious person.
 Arrest would soon follow.
 If he said, "Yes" Jesus would discredit himself with many Jews.
 They hated this tax and resented paying it.
 God alone was their king and paying this tax to Caesar galled them.

 But Jesus, knowing their trickery, answered with an important principle that concerns us today as well.

 Matthew 22: 18-22

 Day 2- This is the principle of dual citizenship.
 The Jews were God's chosen people -- a part of a theocracy with God as their king.
 But like it or not, they had also become part of the Roman empire with Caesar as the king.
 Today, if we have committed our lives to the Lord Jesus Christ then we are part of the Kingdom of God.
-But each of us reading this also live as citizens of a country here on earth.
-So each of us have civic duties as well as our duty to God.
+But all of us reading this also live as citizens of a country here on earth.
+So we have civic duties as well as our duty to God.
 They don't need to clash and indeed won't most of the time.
 Often a good king will want his citizens to honor God as well.